Want to try a new way with retrospectives?

 Dialogue sheets are a technique invented in Stockholm at the Royal Institute for Technology, KTH.
 The intention is to promote good conversation and can be used for a variety of discussion based activities.

-I learned the technique from Cass Business School and developed the idea to produce a series of dialogue sheets which can be used by teams for retrospectives, Agile Kick-off and team discussions.
+I learned the dialogue sheet technique from Bayes Business School (which was called Cass at the time) and developed the idea to produce a series of dialogue sheets which can be used by teams for retrospectives, Agile Kick-off and team discussions.

 “Just to let you know we completed our first wash up using your retro’ boards.
 Feedback from the group on the format was well liked, the MD loved them, and wants to use them to decorate some shared spaces in the building!
 Most pleasing bit for me was that after the session, we spontaneously wanted to sign them for prosperity, that’s got to be a good sign!
 Bravo!”
 Andy Bartlett, Worlds Apart